City Vinzon, Philippines

 As a volunteer, you will:

--Support CANOFECO and work with management to enhance the business plan, strengthen structures and systems needed to manage the marketing businesses, facilitate strategy development (among others in the fields of marketing and promotion, business upscaling, inventory management, cash flow mgt., purchases, logistics, etc.) and coaching in implementation of the strategies for the marketing / trading business of CANFOECO
+-Work with management to enhance the business plan, strengthen the marketing structure and facilitate strategy development (marketing and promotion, business upscaling, inventory management, cash flow mgt., purchases, logistics, etc.)

--Coach and mentor relevant staff as leads on the implementation and management services of the enterprise of CANOFECO
+-Coach and mentor relevant staff as leads on the implementation of the new strategies

 Essential Academic Qualifications: